z-morgan/plentish/dev_notes.md

 - add some extra styling to `add-item` form on the shopping list page for wide-screen viewports
 - add the ability to exit the nav menu by clicking the overlay
 - make the suggestion ul width consistent with the items width across varius screen sizes
+- add some server side input formatting for ingredient/item names which matches the front-end string processing

 --------